April 3, 2021

 Is grain-free bad for cats?

 Ultimately the answer is no; grain-free is not bad for cats when it is also vegetable and carbohydrate-free.
 If the food has replaced the grain with another plant-based ingredient, then grain-free may be the worse of two evils - depending on the grain it replaced and the vegetable used as the replacement.
 What you are looking for in cat food is one that is less than 10% carbohydrate.
-Most cat foods do not list the carbohydrate content because there is no minimum level of carbohydrate that is required in cat food, so you will have to do some math to figure it out.
+Most cat foods do not list the carbohydrate content because there is no minimum level of carbohydrates that are required in cat food, so you will have to do some math to figure it out.
 Add up the crude protein, crude fat, crude fiber, moisture, and ash.
 Then deduct that total from 100%.
 What you are left with is the percentage of carbohydrates.

 What should you feed your cat?

 We recommend a premade, balanced raw diet that is composed of muscle meat, organs, bones, and supplements.
 If you are going to make your own food, you have to be very exact with your ingredients to keep it balanced.
-Most people are not detail-oriented enough to do this successfully which is why buying raw food that is already balanced is best for most.
+Most people are not detail-oriented enough to do this successfully, which is why buying raw food that is already balanced is best for most.
 If you cannot feed raw, the next best choice is canned food.
 Some decent choices are as follows:

 1. Ziwi Peak - at 2.5% carbohydrate